Cornell Chicken Barbecue

 - Oil and Vinegar

-Be sure and but apple cider vinegar (the dark stuff.)
-One of the mistakes I used to make when first learn how to make this recipe was to use the clear distilled vinegar.
+Be sure and buy apple cider vinegar (the dark stuff.)
+One of the mistakes I used to make when first learning how to make this recipe was to use clear distilled vinegar.
 The clear vinegar is too mild for this recipe.
-As my sister, the chef would say, "Like kissing your sister."
+As my sister, the chef would say, “Like kissing your sister.”

 I try to put this Cornell chicken recipe together once or twice a year.
-On this past Memorial Day weekend, I decided to make it the old fashioned way, over coals.
+On this past Memorial Day weekend, I decided to make the original recipe the old fashioned way, over coals.

 A day before I made it, I called my brother Don, some 1,200 miles away to gain some input from him on the technique.
-It’s not unusual for him to put 40 lbs. of juicy, plump poultry over a hotbed of coals, encased with cinder blocks.
+It’s not unusual for him to put 40 lbs. of juicy, plump poultry over a barbecue pit with a hotbed of coals, encased with cinder blocks.
+You just won’t get the same flavor using a gas grill.

 He offered no direct advice but just some cautionary words about wind, about the importance of not covering the grill while the meat grilled, and the advantage of being able to adjust the height of the rack depending on the heat of the coals.